 “I’m non-binary, can I use this flag?”

-No; this flag is exclusively for binary men.
+No; this flag is for binary men.
 Refer to to the “why?” page for further explanation.

 ”Can I use this flag for merch?”